-"At some point, you'll want to address whether you've done the necessary financial planning to cover the costs of receiving extra medical care should you need it," Wesley says.
-"Often, inviting a financial professional to join the conversation can help."
-He or she can provide the entire family with a reality check on the cost of long-term care, which most people underestimate or incorrectly assume will be covered by Medicare, Hutchins adds.
-You could also get useful perspective on legacy planning as a whole, including ways you might use trust or life insurance strategies to help minimize taxes and manage assets for your loved ones.
+“At some point, you’ll want to address whether you’ve done the necessary financial planning to cover the costs of receiving extra medical care should you need it,” Wesley says.
+“Often, inviting a financial professional to join the conversation can help.”
+They can provide the entire family with a reality check on the cost of long-term care, which most people underestimate or incorrectly assume will be covered by Medicare, Hutchins adds.
+You also could get useful perspective on legacy planning as a whole, including ways you might use trust or life insurance strategies to help minimize taxes and manage assets for your loved ones.

 Revisit your plan

 “Perhaps, someday, you’ll have grandchildren to consider in your will, or you’ll be ready to think about leaving a broader legacy of giving to the causes you care about.
 Your ideas about how you want to spend your last years may change, based on the state of your health and where you all are in your lives,” Hutchins says.
 “These are very fluid and dynamic conversations, and they’re worth returning to periodically.”